 Reader (lector): dr. David Hamers.

-The readership in City and Countryside aims to introduce knowledge from spatial research (empiricism, theory, concepts, methods, backgrounds, et cetera) in design education.
-Such knowledge will help public space designers to position themselves in the social context in which they operate, the context of urban planning and development, and that of policy making.
-Furthermore, the readership aims to develop academic design research at Design Academy Eindhoven.
-The central approach is so-called thinking-through-making.
+The readership in City and Countryside aims to introduce knowledge from spatial research (findings, theory, concepts, methods, backgrounds, et cetera) in design education.
+Such knowledge will help designers to position themselves:

 - concepts of spatial planning;